Marfa adopts disaster, shelter-in-place ordinances – The Big Bend Sentinel

-MARFA — At a city-council meeting on Thursday, Marfa city officials adopted emergency measures in response to the global coronavirus pandemic, including a ordinance to continue a local disaster declaration and a shelter-in-place order.
+MARFA — At a city council meeting on Thursday, Marfa city officials adopted emergency measures in response to the global coronavirus pandemic, including an ordinance to continue a local disaster declaration and a shelter-in-place order.

 The disaster ordinance continues and expands on rules adopted by Marfa and Presidio County on March 23.
-But while those rules were initially put in place for just 15 days, this new ordinance — which goes into effect “immediately” — expands them for 30 days, until April 24.
+But while those rules were initially put in place for just 15 days, this new ordinance — which went into effect “immediately” upon publication on Friday — expands them for 30 days, until April 24.

 Under the new rules, hotels and other short-term rentals will remain closed with a couple exceptions, including for locals who are in self-quarantine or their caregivers.